-Having been hailed for her exceptional expressive abilities, she is in demand as interpreter of leading roles by Strauss, Wagner, Janáček and Mozart.
-She has performed under conductors such as Sir Simon Rattle, Ivor Bolton, Yannick Nézet-Séguin, Bertrand de Billy, Asher Fisch, Lothar Koenigs, Massimo Zanetti, Henrik Nánási, Antonello Manacorda, Oksana Lyniv and Gianluca Marciano and worked with directors such as Harry Kupfer, Barrie Kosky, Andreas Homoki, Tobias Kratzer, Francois Girard, Florentine Klepper and Vera Nemirova.
+Having been hailed for her exceptional expressive abilities, South African-Dutch soprano Johanni van Oostrum is in demand as interpreter of leading roles by Strauss, Wagner, Janáček and Mozart.
+She has performed under conductors such as Sir Simon Rattle, Alan Gilbert, Ivor Bolton, Yannick Nézet-Séguin, Bertrand de Billy, Adam Fisher, Asher Fisch, Lothar Koenigs, Henrik Nánási, Stefan Soltesz, Antonello Manacorda, Oksana Lyniv, Laurence Equilbey, Massimo Zanetti and directors such as Harry Kupfer, Barrie Kosky, Tobias Kratzer, Francois Girard and Vera Nemirova.

-Last season featured three major role debuts: the title role in a new production of Richard Strauss’ Salome at Oper Graz, Marietta in Korngold’s Die Tote Stadt with Opéra de Limoges, and Agathe in Weber’s Der Freischütz which was received with enthousiasm at Théâtre de Caen, Aix-en-Provence, the BOZAR in Brussels, Theater an der Wien, Ludwigsburger Schlossfestspiele, Grand Théâtre de la Ville de Luxembourg.
+Previous seasons featured major role debuts: the title role in Richard Strauss’ Salome at Oper Graz, Marietta in Korngold’s Die Tote Stadt with Opéra de Limoges, and Agathe in Weber’s Der Freischütz which was received with enthousiasm at the Barbican Centre in London, Aix-en-Provence, Théâtre des Champs- Élysées in Paris, the BOZAR in Brussels, Theater an der Wien, Ludwigsburger Schlossfestspiele and Grand Théâtre de la Ville de Luxembourg.